basileus91/calculator-example/README.md

     npm start

-2. To Start the server use the following command:
+2. To Start the server use the following command or use an IDE to start the application:

     mvn spring-boot:run

 ## Testing

-To launch your application's tests, run:
+To launch your application's tests, run or use an IDE:

     ./mvnw verify